alloy/graphql-finland/talk.md

 So to quickly recap, ideally we want a solution to:

-* utilize GraphQL to explicitly describe the error data
+* Use GraphQL: Utilize GraphQL to explicitly describe the error data.
-* present the error data exactly where the error occurred in the schema
+* In context: Present the error data exactly where the error occurred in the schema.
-* work for both mutations and queries
+* All operations: Work for both mutations and queries.
-* be concise and encourage ‘clean’ types; that is, no pollution of namespaces with fields only needed in some cases
+* Explicit status: Be concise and encourage ‘clean’ types; that is, no pollution of namespaces with fields only needed in some cases.

 ### Make exceptions first-class citizens of your schema